Petty Cash Administration

 Petty cash funds cannot be used to cash checks.

 2. Establish, Increase, Decrease, Close, Change Custodian or Location of a Petty Cash Fund:

-Requests to establish, increase, decrease, close, change custodian or location of a petty cash fund are documented by completing a Request for Petty Cash or Change Fund form along with the appropriate attachment.
+Requests to establish, increase, decrease, close, change custodian or location of a petty cash fund are documented by completing a Petty Cash Action form along with the appropriate attachment.

-Requests to close the fund or change custodians require the completion of the Request for Petty Cash or Change Fund form and Attachment B..
+Requests to close the fund or change custodians require the completion of the Petty Cash Action form and Attachment B.

 Forms must be sent to Treasury Reporting for processing and are subject to approval by the senior manager for Treasury Reporting.